Property Division & Equitable Distribution in NY

 Explained by a Westchester County Divorce Lawyer

 separation agreement.
-This can be complex and disputes may easily arise regarding what is marital
+The process can be complex and disputes may easily arise regarding what

-property and what is separate property.
-A Westchester County divorce lawyer
+is marital property and what is separate property.
+A divorce lawyer in

-can help you resolve these issues in such a way that your interests and
+Westchester County can help you resolve these issues in such a way that

 In New York, property division is carried out through equitable distribution.

 It is important to note at this point that “equitable distribution”